Time Zone: +1 hour. No daylight saving time in 2008.

 Meningococcal (Meningitis): Quadrivalent conjugate meningitis vaccine is recommended for those travelers anticipating living or working closely with local people.
 The risk is greatest in the dry season, from November to May/June.
 Vaccination should be considered for all travelers venturing into epidemic regions at any time of year.

 Polio: A one-time dose of IPV vaccine is recommended for any traveler >age 18 who completed the primary childhood series but never received an additional dose of polio vaccine as an adult.
 Available data do not indicate the need for more than a single lifetime booster dose with IPV (Inactivated Polio Vaccine).
+Polio was reported from this country in June 2019.

 Rabies: Rabies vaccine is recommended for: persons anticipating an extended stay; for those whose work or activities may bring them into contact with animals; for people going to rural or remote locations where medical care is not readily available; for travelers desiring extra protection.